cube-js/cube/docs/content/Deployment/Overview.md

 [link-deployment-guides]: /deployment/guide

-As shown on the schema below, typical production Cube.js cluster consists of one or multiple API instances, Redis, Refresh Worker and Cube Store cluster.
+As shown in the diagram below, a typical production Cube.js cluster consists of one or multiple API instances, a refresh worker, Redis and a Cube Store cluster.
+Refresh Worker and Cube Store cluster.

 ![](https://cubedev-blog-images.s3.us-east-2.amazonaws.com/4f6d753e-77d2-4d46-964f-8d2512ff9a18.png)